adamws/kle-serial2/README.md

      module.
    - That will ensure that the code is correct, and that nothing has been missed, as well as guarantee that the two projects are kept in sync.
-2. This library currently only handles _deserialization_; the serialization code still needs to be ported.
+2. ~~This library currently only handles _deserialization_; the serialization code still needs to be ported.~~ Both serialization and deserialization are now implemented.
-3. More tests (particularly on the serialization side, once it's ported; it's much more error-prone than deserialization).
+3. ~~More tests (particularly on the serialization side, once it's ported; it's much more error-prone than deserialization).~~ Comprehensive test coverage has been added for both serialization and deserialization.
 4. Migrate some of the supporting data from KLE to this project, so you don't have to look it up elsewhere, e.g.:
    - Switch mount / brand / type definitions.